microsoft/qsharp-language/Specifications/QIR/Data-Types.md

 | __quantum__rt__tuple_update_reference_count   | `void(%Tuple*, i64)` | Adds the given integer value to the reference count for the tuple.
 Deallocates the tuple if the reference count becomes 0.
 The behavior is undefined if the reference count becomes negative. |
 | __quantum__rt__tuple_update_alias_count | `void(%Tuple*, i64)` | Adds the given integer value to the alias count for the tuple.
 Fails if the count becomes negative. |

+### Unit

+For source languages that include a `Unit` type, the representation of this type in LLVM depends on its usage.
+If used as a return type for a callable, it should be translated into an LLVM `void` function.

+If it is used as a value, for instance as a user-defined type or as an element of a tuple, a tuple type with no contained elements should be used.
+In this case, the one possible value of `Unit`, `()`, should be represented as a null tuple pointer.

 ### Arrays

 Array data is represented as the corresponding LLVM array type.